KaiserWhoLearns/KaiserWhoLearns.github.io/_pages/about.md

 Since I am still exploring, my interests are nascent.
 In general, I am interested in **interpretability, evaluation, and generalization**.
 I also want to keep **fairness and biases** in mind when conducting my research.

-Before that, I was a resident at [FAIR Labs](https://ai.facebook.com/research/), working with [Adina Williams](https://ai.facebook.com/people/adina-williams) and [Dieuwke Hupkes](https://dieuwkehupkes.nl/).
+Before my PhD studies, I was a resident at [FAIR Labs](https://ai.facebook.com/research/), working with [Adina Williams](https://ai.facebook.com/people/adina-williams) and [Dieuwke Hupkes](https://dieuwkehupkes.nl/).
 I obtained my Master's and Bachelor's degrees of computer science (B.S., M.S.) and mathematics (B.A.) with a mnior in classical studies at University of Washington.
 My advisor was [Noah A. Smith](https://homes.cs.washington.edu/~nasmith/), and I was supervised by [Ana Marasović](https://www.anamarasovic.com/).
 During my undergraduate years, I also worked with [Christopher Hoffman](https://sites.math.washington.edu/~hoffman/) on dual random-walk systems.
 Thanks a lot to the support of my advisors and my donors, I was able to conduct research and keep learning.

 `I have a limited amount of experiences investigating things in life, but if you are having questions and you think I can help, feel free to email me.`

 News
 ======
+**[December 2023]** Our paper, [The Validity of Evaluation Results: Assessing Concurrence Across Compositionality Benchmarks](https://arxiv.org/abs/2310.17514), received an **Honorable Mention** 🏆 in CoNLL2023.

-**[October 2023]** New papers 📄: [Tokenization Consistency Matters for Generative Models on Extractive Tasks](https://arxiv.org/pdf/2212.09912) is accepted into Findings of EMNLP2023; [The Validity of Evaluation Results: Assessing Concurrence Across Compositionality Benchmarks](https://arxiv.org/abs/2310.17514) is accepted into CoNLL2023; [A taxonomy and review of generalization research in NLP](https://www.nature.com/articles/s42256-023-00729-y) is accepted into Nature Machine Intelligence.
+**[October 2023]** New papers 📄: [Tokenization Consistency Matters for Generative Models on Extractive Tasks](https://arxiv.org/pdf/2212.09912) is accepted into Findings of EMNLP2023; [The Validity of Evaluation Results: Assessing Concurrence Across Compositionality Benchmarks](https://arxiv.org/abs/2310.17514) is accepted into CoNLL2023; <- I will be presenting them in Singapore.
+[A taxonomy and review of generalization research in NLP](https://www.nature.com/articles/s42256-023-00729-y) is accepted into Nature Machine Intelligence.

 **[July 2023]** Our work [A Replication Study of Compositional Generalization Works on Semantic Parsing](https://openreview.net/forum?id=MF9uv95psps) was recognized as an **Outstanding Paper** 🏆 in the [ML Reproducibility challenge](https://paperswithcode.com/rc2022).